clingen-data-model/allele-registry-use-cases/docs/use-cases/index.md

 ------|------| ---
-[UC101](./UC101.md) | Submit a completely novel simple allele | needs review [UC102](./UC102.md) | Submit an already known simple allele | needs review UC103 | Submit a new simple allele for a known canonical allele | needs review [UC104](./UC104.md)| Submit an amino acid simple allele | need review UC105 | Query for the associated canonical alleles (given a nucleotide allele, what is the aa version, and vice versa) | todo UC106 | Query for the canonical allele of a simple allele | todo UC107 | Query for all the simple alleles of a canonical allele (just the known ones?) | todo UC108 | Query for the prov of a simple allele | todo
+[UC101](./UC101.md) | Submit a completely novel simple allele | needs review [UC102](./UC102.md) | Submit an already known simple allele | needs review [UC103](./UC103.md) | Submit a new simple allele for a known canonical allele | needs review [UC104](./UC104.md)| Submit an amino acid simple allele | need review [UC105](./UC105.md)| Query for the associated canonical alleles (given a nucleotide allele, what is the aa version, and vice versa) | TN Drafting
+UC106 | Query for the canonical allele of a simple allele | todo UC107 | Query for all the simple alleles of a canonical allele (just the known ones?) | todo UC108 | Query for the prov of a simple allele | todo